Gram Parsons: Death

 Although Parsons had said he wanted his body cremated at Joshua Tree and his ashes spread over the formation Cap Rock, Parsons' stepfather organized a private ceremony in New Orleans and left the body in the care of a funeral home.
 But, to fulfill Parsons' wishes, Kaufman and a friend stole both a hearse and his body and drove it to Joshua Tree.
 At Cap Rock Parking Lot, they poured gasoline into the open coffin and lit it, creating an enormous fireball.
-They were arrested and eventually fined $750.00, for stealing the coffin.
+They were arrested and eventually fined $750 for stealing the coffin.
 What remained of Parsons' body was buried in Garden of Memories Cemetery in Metairie, Louisiana.

-The story brings Parsons fans out to a large rock flake known to rock climbers as 'The Gram Parsons Memorial Hand Traverse'.
-At some point, someone added a slab that marked Parsons' cremation to the memorial rock; that slab was removed by the U.S. National Park Service and is now at the Joshua Tree Inn.
+The story brings Parsons fans out to a large rock flake informally known to rock climbers as the Gram Parsons Memorial Hand Traverse.
+At some point, someone added a slab that marked Parsons' cremation to the memorial rock; that slab was removed by the US National Park Service and moved to the Joshua Tree Inn.
 Joshua Tree park guides are given the option to tell the story of Parsons' cremation during tours, but there is no mention of the act in official maps or brochures.